Algorithmic Software Usability Measurement

 Usability = Reused Resources - New Resources = (20 + 30 + 5) - (5 + 10 + 15) = 25

-Notice that usability value is an integer; the larger possitive values the better software usability, and the larger negative values the worse software usability.
+Notice that usability value is an integer; the larger positive values the better software usability, and the larger negative values the worse software usability.

 Software Usability and Differentiation Strategy

-In software industry, differentiation strategy dosn’t work, it affects usability negatively.
-Differentiating a software product means making it unlike something user knew and became familiar with before; user will need to learn more and more before he/she use it.
+In software industry, differentiation strategy doesn’t work, it affects usability negatively.
+Differentiating a software product means making it unfamiliar, and unlike something user knew before, so, user will need to learn more and more before he/she could use it.
 So, differentiation strategy isn’t good for software.